bethgelab/stylize-datasets/README.md

     - `--num-styles <N>` number of stylizations to create for each content image (optional, default: `1`)
     - `--alpha <A>` Weight that controls the strength of stylization, should be between 0 and 1 (optional, default: `1`)
     - `--extensions <EX0> <EX1> ...` list of image extensions to scan style and content directory for (optional, default: `png, jpeg, jpg`).
 Note: this is case sensitive, `--extensions jpg` will not scan for files ending on `.JPG`.
 Image types must be compatible with PIL's `Image.open()` ([Documentation](https://pillow.readthedocs.io/en/5.1.x/handbook/image-file-formats.html))
+    - `--content-size <N>` Minimum size for content images, resulting in scaling of the shorter side of the content image to `N` (optional, default: `512`).
+Set this to 0 to keep the original image dimensions.
+    - `--style-size <N>` Minimum size for style images, resulting in scaling of the shorter side of the style image to `N` (optional, default: `512`).
+Set this to 0 to keep the original image dimensions (for large style images, this will result in high (GPU) memory consumption).
+    - `--crop` If set, content and style images will be cropped at the center to create square output images